orji123/Irisoled/docs/index.md

    git clone https://github.com/orji123/Irisoled.git
    ```
 2. Copy the `Irisoled` folder into your Arduino `libraries/` directory **OR** use:
-   **Sketch → Include Library → Add .ZIP Library...** and select a ZIP of this repo.
+   **Sketch → Include Library → Add .ZIP Library** and select the ZIP of this repo.
 3. Restart the Arduino IDE.
 4. Examples will appear under **File → Examples → Irisoled**.